a-lurker/a-lurker.github.io/docs/writing-a-plugin.md

 ```

 # Example D_SimplePlugin1.json
 Describe the UI layout for the device.
-Some sections left out here for clarity Here is a label and a button for the UI:
+Some sections left out here for clarity.
+Here is a label and a button for the UI:

 When the button is pushed an action URL is sent from the browser to the Luup engine.
-Note the service ID and the action:
+Note the service ID and the action parameters in the URL:
 ```http
 http://openLuupIPaddress?id=action&output_format=json&DeviceNum=15&serviceId=urn:dali-org:serviceId:Dali1&action=FadeUpDown&addressFadeUpDown
 ```